Best German Restaurant in (Almost) Every State

 Hot Springs

 You wouldn’t think that a small town in the Ouachita Mountains of Arkansas would have one of the state's best German restaurants, but the staff at Steinhaus Keller know their schnitzel and sauerkraut.
 The sprawling menu is full of tasty German treats, including an expansive list of sides.
-At $28 and up, Steinhaus Keller’s main dishes are a tad pricey, but happy customers say it’s worth it.
+At $25 and up, Steinhaus Keller’s main dishes are a tad pricey (we suggest the small plates for those on a budget), but happy customers say it’s worth it.

 Wirsthaus